Ruhisawant/Vue-Personal-Porfolio/README.md

    npm install
    ```

-3. Run the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```

-4. Open the website in your browser:
+4. Open the site in your browser:
    ```bash
    http://localhost:5173/
    ```

 ## Usage

-- **Toggle Home Message**: Click the "Toggle Message" button to switch between welcome messages.
-- **Visitor Counter**: Click the "Visitor Counter" button to increment the counter.
+- **Home Section**: Toggle between different welcome messages and increment the visitor counter.
-- **Projects Section**: Click the "Toggle Message" button to display the number of projects.
+- **Projects Section**: Toggle the display of the project count.
-- **Contact Form**: Fill out the contact form with name, email, and message, and click submit.
-The data is two-way bound and can be stored in local storage.
+- **Contact Form**: Fill in your details and submit the form.
+The form data is saved and persists in local storage.

 ## Technologies Used

 - Vue 3
 - Vite
+- Pinia
 - CSS Animations

 Thank you for visiting!